chatgris/barristan/README.md

 # barristan

-barristan is a minimal authorization system build in Ruby.
+barristan is a minimal authorization system build in Ruby. barristan is meant to be lightweight and framework-agnostic.

 ## Installation